Random diffusivity scenarios behind anomalous non-Gaussian diffusion: From the microscopic to the macroscopic level and the other way around

 \section{From the microscopic to the macroscopic level and the other way around}

 In this section, we first perform the superstatistical mixture, as defined by Eq.~(\ref{eq:superstatisticalScaled}), obtaining the overall PDF $p(\mathbf{r},t)$, for known microscopic variability and time-dependence of the diffusion coefficient, expressed in $\pi(D,t)$.
 Then, we show how to revert this process, hence allowing to extract $\pi(D,t)$ from $p(\mathbf{r},t)$.
+We consider the broad scenario of self-similar diffusion processes for which $p(\mathbf{r},t)$ is a function of the scaled variable $\xi \equiv |{\bf r}|/t^{\gamma/2}$,